Blebbistatin: para-Aminoblebbistatin

-A water-soluble blebbistatin derivative developed in 2016, its high water solubility (~400 uM) enables in vivo research applications.
+A water-soluble blebbistatin derivative developed in 2016, its high water solubility (~400 µM) enables in vivo research applications.
 Para-aminoblebbistatin is a slightly weaker myosin inhibitor than blebbistatin (for rabbit skeletal muscle myosin S1 IC50=1.3 μM, for Dictyostelium discoideum myosin II motor domain IC50=6.6 μM with only 90% maximal inhibition), it is non-fluorescent, photostable, neither cytotoxic nor phototoxic.

 Azidoblebbistatin

 A photoreactive myosin inhibitor developed in 2012.
 A permanent inhibition of myosin may be achieved by covalently crosslinking the inhibitor azidoblebbistatin to its target by photoaffinity labeling (PAL).
 Briefly, upon UV illumination, the aryl-azide moiety in azidoblebbistatin forms a reactive nitrene.
 This reaction is utilized to form covalent link between the inhibitor and myosin.

 Azidoblebbistatin is also sensitive to two-photon irradiation, i.e. the covalent crosslink may also be generated by two-photon excitation microscope, therefore azidoblebbistatin is suitable for molecular tattooing.

 (S)-Nitroblebbistatin

 This derivative was developed in 2005 to increase the photostability and decrease the fluorescence of blebbistatin.
 (S)-nitro-blebbistatin is indeed stable to prolonged irradiation at 450-490 nm and has been successfully used in fluorescent live cell imaging.
 However its affinity to myosin significantly decreased with the nitro-substitution (for nonmuscle myosin IIA, the IC_{50} = 27 μM).
 In many cases due to the low solubility, it is not possible to achieve full inhibition of myosin with (S)-nitro-blebbistatin.
 It is effective for FRET imaging of isolated adult mouse cardiac muscle cells.